Pavitra-codes/task-track/README.md

 # task-track
-A command-line to-do list tool with task priorities, due dates, notes, a built-in monthly calendar, and current time display.
+A command-line to-do list tool that lets you manage tasks with priorities, due dates, and personal notes.
+It includes a built-in monthly calendar and live clock display, along with the ability to mark tasks as complete or delete them entirely.
+Built to deepen my understanding of file handling, Python's datetime and calendar modules, and structuring a multi-feature program through clean, reusable functions — while creating something genuinely useful for everyday task management.